godotengine/godot-docs/tutorials/3d/3d_performance_and_limitations.rst

-On mobile, pulling more power is not an option, so a technique called "Tile Based Rendering" is used (almost every mobile hardware uses a variant of it), which divide the screen into a grid.
+On mobile, pulling more power is not an option, so a technique called "Tile Based Rendering" is used (almost every mobile hardware uses a variant of it), which divides the screen into a grid.
 Each cell keeps the list of triangles drawn to it and sorts them by depth to minimize *overdraw*.
 This technique improves performance and reduces power consumption, but takes a toll on vertex performance.
 As a result, fewer